Update (July 2013): There's a better trick that also works in Chrome for Android and iOS.

 2. Go to Chrome's user profile directory (for example, in Windows Vista and Windows 7 the path is: %LOCALAPPDATA%\Google\Chrome\User Data\).

-3. Open the file Local State in a text editor like Notepad, TextEdit or gedit.
+3. Click the Default directory and open the file Preferences in a text editor like Notepad, TextEdit or gedit.

 4. Find the two lines that include "last_known_google_url" and "last_prompted_google_url" and change the Google URL from "http://www.google.tld/" (.tld=.co.uk, .fr, .co.jp etc.) to "http://www.google.com/" or any other Google domain.